Qubit field theory

 A qubit field theory is a quantum field theory in which the canonical commutation relations involved in the quantisation of pairs of observables are relaxed.
 Specifically, it is a quantum field theory in which, unlike most other quantum field theories, the pair of observables is not required to always commute.

 Theory

-In many ordinary quantum field theories, constraining one observable to a fixed value results in the uncertainty of the other observable being infinite (cf. uncertainty principle), and as a consequence there is potentially an infinite amount of information involved.
-In the situation of the standard position-momentum commutation (where the uncertainty principle is most commonly cited), this implies that a fixed, finite, volume of space has an infinite capacity to store information.
-However, Bekenstein's bound hints that the information storage capacity ought to be finite.
-Qubit field theory seeks to resolve this issue by removing the commutation restriction, allowing the capacity to store information to be finite; hence the name qubit, which derives from quantum-bit or quantised-bit.

 David Deutsch has presented a group of qubit field theories which, despite not requiring commutation of certain observables, still presents the same observable results as ordinary quantum field theory.

 J. Hruby has presented a supersymmetric extension.